emerril1/EpiSim-an-Epidemic-Simulator/README.md

 * In this project, NetworkX was installed directly through the Visual Studio Code terminal, but it can be installed in any IDE or editor that supports Python.
 * If the terminal installation does not work, NetworkX can also be downloaded and unpacked manually.

-1. Standard Installation (recommended)
+1.Standard Installation (recommended)
 From a terminal or command prompt, run:
 - pip install networkx

 Official installation instructions are available here: https://networkx.org/documentation/stable/install.html

-2. Manual Installation (alternative method)
+2.Manual Installation (alternative method)
 If direct installation fails, the package can be downloaded and installed manually:
 * GitHub release page: https://github.com/networkx/networkx/releases
 * PyPI package page: https://pypi.python.org/pypi/networkx